Urban supply logistics, micro-hubs, convenience stores and the digital solution with the GS1 DataMatrix code – Image: Xpert.Digital

 🚧 Challenges

-6. 🔍 The GS1 DataMatrix Code: A key to efficiency
+6. 🔍 The GS1 DataMatrix Code: A Key to Efficiency

 Advantages of the GS1 DataMatrix code

-1. Increased efficiency in logistics
+1. Increasing efficiency in logistics

-2. Improve food safety
+2. Improving food safety

 3. Sustainability and resource conservation